EarlArugay/EM-Waveguide-Antenna-Compendium-Theory-Design-and-Pattern/README.md

 * [Compilation of Images](#results--data-analysis)

 ## The Foundation: Electromagnetic Wave Theory
+Electromagnetic (EM) waves are energy-carrying, transverse waves produced by the acceleration of charged particles, such as electrons.
+They consist of oscillating electric and magnetic fields that are perpendicular to each other and to the direction of propagation.
+EM waves require no medium and travel through a vacuum at the speed of light.

 All antennas and waveguides in this repository are governed by Maxwell’s Equations.
 These equations describe how electric fields ($\mathbf{E}$) and magnetic fields ($\mathbf{H}$) interact and propagate through different media.

 #### The Governing Equations